Skip to content

 AI assistant doesn't show Lien tools

-2. Restart Cursor completely (Quit, not just reload)
+2. Restart your editor completely (quit, not just reload)

 Manual Server Start